Minotaur: Creation myth

 After ascending the throne of the island of Crete, Minos competed with his brothers as ruler.
 Minos prayed to the sea god Poseidon to send him a snow-white bull as a sign of the god's favor.
 Minos was to sacrifice the bull to honor Poseidon, but owing to the bull's beauty he decided instead to keep him.
 Minos believed that the god would accept a substitute sacrifice.
 To punish Minos, Poseidon arranged with Aphrodite for Minos's wife, Pasiphaë, to fall in love with the bull.
 Pasiphaë had the master craftsman, Daedalus, fashion for her a hollow wooden cow, into which she climbed to let the bull mate with her.
 She then fell pregnant and bore Asterius, the Minotaur, making him a grandchild of Helios.
 Pasiphaë nursed the Minotaur but he grew in size and became ferocious.
-As the unnatural offspring of a woman and a beast, the Minotaur had no natural source of nourishment and thus devoured humans for sustenance.
+As the unnatural offspring of a woman and a beast, the Minotaur had no natural source of nourishment, and thus devoured humans for sustenance.
 Minos, following advice from the oracle at Delphi, had Daedalus construct a gigantic Labyrinth to hold the Minotaur.
 Its location was near Minos's palace in Knossos.

 Appearance

 The Minotaur is commonly represented in Classical art with the body of a man and the head and tail of a bull.
 According to Sophocles's Trachiniai, when the river spirit Achelous seduced Deianira, one of the guises he assumed was a man with the head of a bull.
 From classical antiquity through the Renaissance, the Minotaur appears at the center of many depictions of the Labyrinth.
 (Note: Several examples are shown in Kern (2000).)
-Ovid's Latin account of the Minotaur, which did not describe which half was bull and which half man, was the most widely available during the Middle Ages, and several later versions show a man's head and torso on a bull's body - the reverse of the Classical configuration, reminiscent of a centaur.
+Ovid's Latin account of the Minotaur, which did not describe which half was bull and which half man, was the most widely available during the Middle Ages, and several later versions show a man's head and torso on a bull's body—the reverse of the Classical configuration, reminiscent of a centaur.
 (Note: Examples include illustrations 204, 237, 238, and 371 in Kern.)
 This alternative tradition survived into the Renaissance, and is reflected in Dryden's elaborated translation of Virgil's description of the Minotaur in Book VI of the Aeneid: "The lower part a beast, a man above/The monument of their polluted love."
 It still figures in some modern depictions, such as Steele Savage's illustrations for Edith Hamilton's Mythology (1942).
-A mythical creature fitting this description was also known as a bucentaur, but it postdates Greek mythology.
+(A mythical creature fitting this description is sometimes known as a bucentaur, but this is a folk etymology derived from the Venetian bucentaur.)